Your cheap computer CPU (Central Processing Unit) is the 'brain' that controls the internal activities of your computer.

 By whatever name it is called, it is the component that actually does the 'thinking'.
 All the other parts of the computer are designed around it.

 The processor isn't just a very important component of the computer; it's crucial!
 Without one, the system couldn't perform.
-In other words, a computer system without a CPU, would be like a car without an engine -It simply wouldn't perform at all!
+In other words, a computer system without a processor would be like a car without an engine -It simply wouldn't perform at all!

 The reliability of your computer system is determined by the quality of your computer processor.
 The type of motherboard that you use would be determined by your choice of processor.